awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 1. Next, you provide AWS CodeDeploy with information about your deployment, such as which Amazon S3 bucket or GitHub repository to pull the revision from and to which set of Amazon EC2 instances to deploy its contents\.
 AWS CodeDeploy calls a set of Amazon EC2 instances a *deployment group*\.
 A deployment group contains individually tagged Amazon EC2 instances, Amazon EC2 instances in Amazon EC2 Auto Scaling groups, or both\.

    Each time you successfully upload a new application revision that you want to deploy to the deployment group, that bundle is set as the *target revision* for the deployment group\.
 In other words, the application revision that is currently targeted for deployment is the target revision\.
-This is also the revision that will be pulled for automatic deployments\.
+This is also the revision that is pulled for automatic deployments\.

 1. Next, the AWS CodeDeploy agent on each instance polls AWS CodeDeploy to determine what and when to pull from the specified Amazon S3 bucket or GitHub repository\.

-1. Finally, the AWS CodeDeploy agent on each instance pulls the target revision from the specified Amazon S3 bucket or GitHub repository and, using the instructions in the AppSpec file, deploys the contents to the instance\.
+1. Finally, the AWS CodeDeploy agent on each instance pulls the target revision from the Amazon S3 bucket or GitHub repository and, using the instructions in the AppSpec file, deploys the contents to the instance\.

  AWS CodeDeploy keeps a record of your deployments so that you can get deployment status, deployment configuration parameters, instance health, and so on\.

 ### Overview of a Blue/Green Deployment<a name="welcome-deployment-overview-blue-green"></a>

 A blue/green deployment reroutes traffic from your application's original environment to a replacement environment\.
 Your environment depends on your AWS CodeDeploy application's compute platform\.
-+  **AWS Lambda**: Traffic shifts from one version of a Lambda function to a new version of the same Lamdba function\.
++  **AWS Lambda**: Traffic is shifted from one version of a Lambda function to a new version of the same Lamdba function\.
-+  **Amazon ECS**: Traffic shifts from a task set in your Amazon ECS service to an updated, replacement task set in the same Amazon ECS service\.
++  **Amazon ECS**: Traffic is shifted from a task set in your Amazon ECS service to an updated, replacement task set in the same Amazon ECS service\.
-+  **EC2/On\-Premises**: Traffic shifts from one set of instances in the original environment to a replacement set of instances\.
++  **EC2/On\-Premises**: Traffic is shifted from one set of instances in the original environment to a replacement set of instances\.

 All AWS Lambda and Amazon ECS deployments are blue/green\.
 An EC2/On\-Premises deployment can be in\-place or blue/green\.
 A blue/green deployment offers a number of advantages over an in\-place deployment:
 + An application can be installed and tested in the new replacement environment and deployed to production simply by rerouting traffic\.
-+  If you're using the EC2/On\-Premises compute platform, switching back to the most recent version of an application is faster and more reliable because traffic can be routed back to the original instances as long as they have not been terminated\.
++  If you're using the EC2/On\-Premises compute platform, switching back to the most recent version of an application is faster and more reliable\.
+That's because traffic can be routed back to the original instances as long as they have not been terminated\.
 With an in\-place deployment, versions must be rolled back by redeploying the previous version of the application\.
 + If you're using the EC2/On\-Premises compute platform, new instances are provisioned for a blue/green deployment and reflect the most up\-to\-date server configurations\.
 This helps you avoid the types of problems that sometimes occur on long\-running instances\.
 + If you're using the AWS Lambda compute platform, you control how traffic is shifted from your original AWS Lambda function version to your new AWS Lambda function version\.